 Performing regular maintenance on machinery and equipment is not only essential in terms of the health and safety of workers and members of the public, but can also greatly assist with the preservation of the environment and the reduction of direct or indirect pollution levels.

-Along with preventing accidents and injuries, maintenance can also have a financial benefit for the owner and operator as a machine which is running more efficiently will have lower running costs associated with its use, not to mention well-maintained machines breaking down less than ones which are not serviced often and wearing parts replaced.
-Unexpected breakdowns can cause financial nightmares for managers as the loss of output can disrupt revenue and cash flow if goods cannot be manufactured and sold, not to mention the manager having to scramble around and somehow find the money needed to repair the machine safely but as quickly as possible in order to get production restarted.
+Along with preventing accidents and injuries, maintenance can also have a financial benefit for the owner and operator, as a machine which is running more efficiently will have lower running costs associated with its use, not to mention well-maintained machines breaking down less than ones which are not serviced often and wearing parts replaced.
+Unexpected breakdowns can cause financial nightmares for managers, as the loss of output can disrupt revenue and cash flow if goods cannot be manufactured and sold.
+In such circumstances, the manager would probably have to scramble around and somehow find the money needed to repair the machine safely but as quickly as possible in order to get production restarted.